 Here is a brief outline of the requirements, read below for further explanation of each step.

-3. Pass qualifying written exams Analysis and two others chosen from among: Algebra, Analysis, Applied Mathematics, Differential Geometry, Probability and Statistics, PDE, Scientific Computation, and Topology.
-Read the exam syllabi for qualifying exams »
+- Pass two qualifying written exams to be chosen from: Algebra, Analysis, Applied Mathematics, Differential Geometry, Probability and Statistics, PDE, Scientific Computation, and Topology.

 Credit Hours